weaviate/weaviate-io/developers/weaviate/quickstart/installation.md

 Install your preferred client by following the relevant instructions below:

-import CodeClientInstall from '/_includes/code/getting.started.clients.install.mdx';
+import CodeClientInstall from '/_includes/code/quickstart.clients.install.mdx';

 <CodeClientInstall />

-Next, let's build our database.
+Next, we will take you end-to-end with Weaviate, all the way to making vector queries already!

 ## Recap